 If the receiving PHA absorbs a family after providing assistance for the family under a billing arrangement with the initial PHA, HUD encourages the receiving PHA to provide adequate advance notice to the initial PHA to avoid having to return an overpayment.
-The receiving PHA must specify the effective date of the absorption of the family [Notice PIH 2011-3].
+The receiving PHA must specify the effective date of the absorption of the family [Notice PIH 2012-42].

-If the HACB decides to absorb a portable family upon the execution of a HAP contract on behalf of the family, HACB will notify the initial HACB by the initial billing deadline specified on form HUD-52665.
+If the PHA decides to absorb a portable family upon the execution of a HAP contract on behalf of the family, PHA will notify the initial PHA by the initial billing deadline specified on form HUD-52665.
 The effective date of the HAP contract will be the effective date of the absorption.

-If the HACB decides to absorb a family after that, it will provide the initial HACB within thirty (30) days' advance notice.
+If the PHA decides to absorb a family after that, it will provide the initial PHA within thirty (30) days' advance notice.

-Following the absorption of an incoming portable family, the family is assisted with funds available under the consolidated ACC for the receiving PHA's voucher program [24 CFR 982.355(d)], and the receiving PHA becomes the initial PHA in any subsequent moves by the family under portability.
+Following the absorption of an incoming portable family, the family is assisted with funds available under the consolidated ACC for the receiving PHA's voucher program [24 CFR 982.355(d)], and the receiving PHA becomes the initial PHA in any subsequent moves by the family under portability [24 CFR 982.355(e)(4)].